-The following tools and techniques are meant to provide some examples of organic pest management (IPM) tactics for Colorado potato beetle (scientific name Leptinotarsa decemlineata) using the “Four T” method.
+The following tools and techniques provide some examples of organic pest management (IPM) tactics for Colorado potato beetle (Leptinotarsa decemlineata) using the “Four T” method.

 Our target for the Colorado potato beetle (CPB) changes.
 The adults are the first (1st) to emerge from their overwinter places.
 The second (2nd) target will be the eggs that are laid by the female adult Colorado potato beetles.
 The third (3rd) target will be the young larvae that emerge from the eggs that are most vulnerable to treatments.

 General calendar time: Adults emerge between late April and late May (in Minnesota)